San Jose Probate Law Attorney

-Established in 1993, The Law Offices of Kai H. Wessels represents beneficiaries and potential beneficiaries in trust and will contests.
+Established in 1993, The Wessels Law Firm represents beneficiaries and potential beneficiaries in trust and will contests.
 Our law firm also advocates for individuals wrongfully accused of exploiting senior citizens for their own financial benefit.
 We offer a comprehensive approach to help secure the best interests of vulnerable individuals.

 Contact our law firm today to address your concerns with an experienced probate litigation lawyer.
 We offer free initial consultations at our law office in San Jose, California.

 Since 1993, probate lawyer Kai H. Wessels has handled cases involving will contests involving lack of capacity allegations.
 Often, the legitimacy of a will comes into question if the will's creator suffered from dementia, Alzheimer's or another medical condition at the time the will was written.

 Determining if seniors have the mental capacity to create a will or trust can be particularly challenging.
 Dementia and Alzheimer's causes individuals to lack mental capacity one day, while responding with clear focus on another day.